New Materials In The Oil And Gas Industry Promise Revolution

 -

 Marcelo Torres Piza Paes, senior consultant at Petrobras, emphasizes the importance of this investigation for the future of offshore production, where corrosion and hydrogen embrittlement are constant concerns.
-Titanium alloys, with their high resistance to corrosion, could become a crucial component in oil and gas extraction infrastructures, representing a potential technological innovation for Petrobras.
+Titanium alloys, with their high corrosion resistance, could become a crucial component in oil and gas extraction infrastructures, representing a potential technological innovation for Petrobras.

-In addition to the direct impact on the industry, the project plays an important role in the training of UFSCar students, integrating them in applied research that better prepares future professionals for market challenges.
-Ernesto Chaves Pereira, project coordinator at Embrapii-UFSCar, highlights the value of this practical experience, which places students at the frontier of knowledge and technological innovation.
+Besides the direct impact on the industry, the project plays an important role in training UFSCar students, integrating them into applied research that better prepares future professionals for the challenges of the market.
+Ernesto Chaves Pereira, project coordinator at Embrapii-UFSCar, highlights the value of this practical experience, which places students at the forefront of knowledge and technological innovation.

-Ana Beatriz de Oliveira, dean of UFSCar, highlighted the relevance of collaboration for the university's educational and social mission, demonstrating the institution's commitment to the advancement of knowledge and the practical application of research.
+Ana Beatriz de Oliveira, rector of UFSCar, emphasized the relevance of collaboration for the educational and social mission of the university, demonstrating the institution’s commitment to advancing knowledge and the practical application of research.

-Expected to last 36 months, the project also involves the collaboration of the Materials Characterization and Development Center (CCDM), the Structural Characterization Laboratory (LCE) and the Hydrogen in Metals Laboratory (LHM), highlighting the collaborative effort on several fronts of research.
+Expected to last 36 months, the project also involves collaboration from the Center for Characterization and Development of Materials (CCDM), the Structural Characterization Laboratory (LCE), and the Hydrogen in Metals Laboratory (LHM), highlighting the collaborative effort across various research fronts.

-The Embrapii UFSCar-Materiais unit, created in 2020, is an example of the university's commitment to research, innovation and talent training in the materials area, having already accounted for more than 15 projects in progress or completed.
-This project with Petrobras is a testament to the potential of partnerships between universities and industry to drive innovation and pave the way for significant advances in oil and gas production, marking an important step forward for the future of energy and engineering education in Brazil.
-Brazil.
+The Embrapii UFSCar-Materials unit, created in 2020, is an example of the university’s commitment to research, innovation, and talent development in the materials field, having already accounted for over 15 projects in progress or completed.
+This project with Petrobras is a testament to the potential of partnerships between universities and industry to drive innovation and pave the way for significant advances in oil and gas production, marking an important step for the future of energy and engineering education in Brazil.

 Source: